mohit110704/RealEstate-ML/README.md

 - Built a **Streamlit web app** for users to input property features and get predicted prices.
 - The app also shows analytics and visualizations of the data.

+## 7. Analytics Module & Prediction

+After deployment, the Streamlit app includes a comprehensive **Analytics Module** with the following features:

+### Analytics Visualizations:
+- **Sector-wise Price per Sqft GeoMap** – Shows how price per sqft varies across different sectors in Gurugram.
+- **Features WordCloud** – Highlights the most common property features.
+- **Area vs Price Scatterplot** – Visualizes the relationship between property area and price.
+- **BHK Pie Chart** – Shows the percentage of properties with different number of bedrooms in each sector.
+- **Side-by-Side BHK Price Comparison (Box Plot)** – Compares prices for different BHK properties across sectors.
+- **Price Distribution: Flat vs House** – Shows how prices differ between flats and houses.

+### Prediction Module:
+- Users can enter property details such as:
+  - Property Type
+  - Sector
+  - Number of Bedrooms
+  - Number of Bathrooms
+  - Balconies
+  - Age of Property
+  - Built-Up Area (in sqft)
+  - Servant Room
+  - Store Room
+  - Furnishing Type
+  - Luxury Type
+  - Floor Type

+- The module predicts the **expected price range** using the trained model (XGBoost).
+- The predicted price is shown as a **range**, e.g., 22 Lacs ± a certain value, along with the **Mean Squared Error (MSE)** to indicate accuracy.

+This module allows users to **quickly estimate property prices** and analyze trends across Gurugram sectors in an interactive way.

 ## What I Learned
 - How to collect and clean real-world data from websites.
 - How to handle missing values and outliers effectively.